-Wiring log cabins requires some tricks of the trade to safely and efficiently get the electrical wire where you want it.
+Wiring log cabins require some tricks of the trade to safely and efficiently get the electrical wire where you want it.
 It’s not as easy as wiring a stick-framed house, but not as hard as you might think to learn how to wire a log cabin.

 Switches for Lights and Fans

-If we are building a log cabin on a slab, we’ll drill the hole from the top center of the second log at an angle where it will exit in the bottom 2” of the inside of the lowest log.
+If we are building a log cabin on a slab, we’ll drill the hole from the top center of the second log at an angle where it will exit in the bottom 2” of the inside of the lowest log, near the sub-floor.

 Cutting in Receptacle and Switch Boxes

-You or your electrician can use regular fiber or plastic Romex boxes and cut them into the log face where you have marked their location using a 2-1/8" self-feeding bit to drill out the entire width of the box.
+You or your electrician can use regular fiber or plastic Romex boxes and cut them into the log face where you have marked their location using a 2-1/8-inch self-feeding bit to drill out the entire width of the box in one pass.
 Use smaller bits and a sharp chisel for the corners.

 Another alternative is to use sharp 5/8" or 3/4" spade bits and drill out the four corners of the box cut out.
 Drill these holes about an inch deeper than the depth of the box.
 Then you can join the holes by cutting around the outline of the box using a reciprocating saw and pop the plug of wood out.